sean-rmit/AdvProg_A2_GreenDino/README.md

 - Tiles in PatternLine: array (fixed length of arrays needed, namely of size 1,2,3,4,5)
 - Tiles in Wall: array (fixed length of arrays needed, namely of size 5,5,5,5,5)
 - Tiles in Factory: vector (tiles would need to be accessed from any position the list and resized quickly)
-- Tiles in PenaltyLine: linked list (only receives tiles during the game and just need to return its length every round) (add more if u can think of any)
+- Tiles in PenaltyLine: array (fixed length)
+(add more if u can think of any)